enix403/enix403.github.io/src/routes/posts/nerf/+page.md

         return torch.cat(encoding, dim=-1)
 ```

+This encoding allows the neural network to capture fine details and complex variations in lighting and geometry, as highlighted in the NeRF paper.

 Also, we will need a few more helper functions for the working of the network.

 ```py